halessi/DCF/README.md

 Terminal outputs some details just for us to keep an eye on:

 ```
-Forecasting flows for 5 years out, starting with at date 2018-12-29.
+Forecasting flows for 5 years out, starting at 2018-12-29.
          DFCF   |    EBIT   |    D&A    |    CWC    |   CAP_EX   |
 2019   2.35E+10 |  2.79E+10 |  3.96E+09 |  2.17E+09 |  -3.51E+09 |
 2020   2.80E+10 |  3.70E+10 |  5.26E+09 |  1.52E+09 |  -3.82E+09 |